 Method of construction of steel grillage foundation:

-For construction of the timber grillage foundation,
+For timber grillage foundation construction

 Suitability of steel grillage foundation:

 Steel grillage foundations are useful for structures like columns, piers, stanchions subjected to heavy concentrated loads and hence are employed for foundations of the buildings such as theaters, factories, town, halls etc. Timber grillage foundations re usually provided for timber columns subjected to heavy concentrated loads.
 This type of grillage foundation can also be safely used for light buildings where the soil encountered is soft and is permanently water-logged.

 3) RAFT FOUNDATION :